 - To update the position of master keyframes and property keyframes.
 Notes on dragging keyframes:

 - Dragging a master keyframe updates it's position and the position of all related property keyframes.

 - Dragging a property keyframe by itself creates a new one at the new position, along with a corresponding master keyframe.
 Since property keyframes do not exist by themselves there is no notion of just moving them by themselves.
 The only way to move a property keyframe is to move the corresponding master.

 - Holding Shift while dragging a master keyframe will duplicate them and all related property keyframes in the new position.

 Note on animating Sprite plugin frames

-As of stable release r218, it is possible to animate the current frame of a Sprite plugin instance by animating it's initial frame property.
+It is possible to animate the current frame of a Sprite plugin instance by animating it's initial frame property.

 When animating in this way make sure that the Sprite's normal animation is stopped as it would interfere with the changes made by a timeline.
 Likewise if you are just using a Sprite's regular animations, playing a timeline that changes the initial frame will cause un-expected results.